-Prerequisites: Computer Science & Information Technology 553 with a grade of "C" or better.
+Lecture 2 hours.
+Laboratory 2 hours.
+Prerequisite: Computer Science-Information Technology 553 with a grade of "C" or better.

-Advisory: Computer Science & Information Technology 508.
+Advisory: Computer Science-Information Technology 508.

 Use JavaScript, AJAX and the latest tools to develop and program interactive websites.
 Topics include: Advance JavaScript to manipulate the DOM, handle events, and provide error checking and debugging; AJAX to provide asynchronous server communication; Security to ensure a safe website, jQuery to animate and deliver the "wow factor"; Bootstrap to build "mobile first" responsive and consistent website presentations.